 There are countless violations of data ethics.
 Unfortunately, when companies are collecting vast amounts of data, they can misuse your personal data intentionally or not.
 Here we discuss how knowingly and accidentally institutes you trusted violated your data ethics.

-Back in January 2012, Facebook conducted a mood control experiment on 689,003 people.
+Back in January 2012, Facebook data scientists conducted a mood control experiment on 689,003 people.
 The idea was to see the impact when they were shown positive or negative content in their status feeds.
 Here none of the participants were informed about their participation in this experiment.

 According to Facebook’s 9,000 word data-use policy, the company had the legal means to conduct such an experiment.
 By agreeing to the company’s policies, people had agreed to “data analysis, testing, [and] research.”